stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 ## Game Decompilation?

 There have been a bunch of successful game decompilation projects in the last couple of years, which were then followed by some really cool modifications to the games.
 One of my favorite ones is [adding raytracing to Super Mario 64](https://www.youtube.com/watch?v=ChqP2ecA8qE) which adds beautiful accurate shadows, reflections, and [global illumination](https://en.wikipedia.org/wiki/Global_illumination).
+While I dream about adding raytracing to Melee, that probably wouldn't be a great idea since input latency is almost always the top priority when playing the game, but mods like extensive UI modifications or model swaps are definitely fair game.

+Now, it's going to get more technical.
+First, some background info!

+# Background info

+### Match-based decompilation

 Game decompilation isn't the same as normal decompilation that security engineers do with Ghidra.
 What we're trying to do is called **match-based decompilation**.